 ¶ "When the day of Pentecost was in full swing, they were all together, fiercely united (Acts 2:1).

-¶ "And a sound came unexpectedly out of heaven, as borne of a violent wind, and it filled all the house where they were sitting."
+¶ "A sound came unexpectedly out of Heaven, as borne of a violent wind, and it filled all the house where they were sitting."
 (Acts 2:2).

 ¶ "And they could see divided tongues like flames, and one sat upon each of them."
 (Acts 2:3).